edelmanjm/cs4850-gh-pages/Assignment04_GameObject_Component/README.md

 *TODO*: Please edit the following information in your assignment

-* Name:
+* Name: Jonathan Edelman
 * How many hours did it take you to complete this assignment?
+Maybe 2
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+  * Only the Unity documentation for ideas about possible components.
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+  * I really don't like using dynamic casts unless strictly necessary, so I opted to retain the m_Sprite field for now (however temporarily that ends up being.)
+I'd like to see an alternative method that doesn't rely on dynamic casts.

 # Assignment